Play with Purpose. Lead with Possibility

 • It is not coaching for productivity, optimization, or personal branding.

-• It is not a certification pipeline or credentialing system.
+• It is not a certification pipeline or a credentialing system.

 • It is not neutral about power, harm, or history — but it is not a partisan program either.